shelbyspees/website/content/posts/2021/audio-quality.md

 But I'm going to gently ask you to suck it up and actually listen to yourself a few times.
 Do you notice any issues that can be solved with the above suggestions?
 Please give them a try!

+And if you're not sure (it can be hard to tell), there are more options:

+- on Mac, open up the Voice Memos app and record yourself for a bit longer
+- message a teammate or friend and ask if they can do a sound check with you (you can even share this post!)

 ## systemic change